claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 tags:
   - equity
 ---
+# 12 equity and justice prompts for AI

+*Updated 7 Aug 2025 to add prompts 11 & 12*

 We need to be better at having conversations about the equity and justice implications of our use of AI.